wvuvectors/wCfe_genomes/README.md

-# wCfe_genomes
+# manuscript-wCfe
-Supplemental data for wCfeT and wCfeJ genome analyses
+Supplemental data for wCfeT and wCfeJ genome analysis manuscript.